ucsc-cse-140/assignments/p4/README.md

 We will run your submissions on a VM server.
 Each move which does not return within one second will incur a warning.
-After three warnings, or any single move taking more than 3 seconds, the game is forfeit.
+After three warnings, or any single move taking more than three seconds, the agent responsible automatically forfeits.
 There will be an initial start-up allowance of 15 seconds (use the [pacai.agents.capture.capture.CaptureAgent.registerInitialState](https://linqs.github.io/pacman/docs/latest/pacai/agents/capture/capture.html#pacai.agents.capture.capture.CaptureAgent.registerInitialState) function).
 If you agent times out or otherwise throws an exception,